bootdotdev/blog/content/golang/go-vs-c-plus-plus-golang.md

 Overall, Golang beats C++ hands down when it comes to coding speed.

-## Golang Performance vs C++ Performance
+## Golang performance vs C++ performance

-Both languages boast fantastic performance.
+Both languages boast fantastic performance metrics.

 Go’s efficient garbage collector, static types, and compilation make it incredibly fast, as well as its memory management and use of pointer over references.
 It constantly outdoes other interpretive and dynamic languages.